djyasin/GrocerEase/README.md

 ## REST API Endpoints

 Please see the list of endpoints and their respective functionality below.
-This application is deployed via Heroku.com and has a base URL of
+This application is deployed via Heroku.com and has a base URL of:

 ```bash
 https://grocerease.herokuapp.com